-Chatting with Ian Ugarte – part owner of Small Is The New Big, consultant and real estate adviser – we’ll follow his journey as he began work as a plumber after high school, his path leading him into teaching before taking on property investing full time and educate investors to create affordable housing.
+Chatting with Ian Ugarte - part-owner of Small Is The New Big, consultant and real estate advisor - we’ll follow his journey as he began work as a plumber after high school, his path leading him into teaching before taking on property investing full time and educate investors to create affordable housing.

 His success attributed to a life-altering seminar on positive cash flow investing, you’ll discover how this marathon-running Master of the Universe (MOTU) grew up in a loving family (albeit with a chauvinistic mindset) whose support has propelled him to achieve his goals.

-Hit play and learn how to know the difference between a good and bad investment property and be inspired to save for your own first deposit!
+Hit play and learn how to know the difference between good and bad investment property, and be inspired to save for your own first deposit!

 So what does he do in any given day?

 My day can be very varied.
 And that's the sort of person I am, I do different things, we've started many businesses over 22 years - 23 businesses in 23 years we’re up to.

 For me a daily basis is getting up, we have a two-acre waterfront on the Sunshine Coast.
 Right now I'm sitting down by the river, looking out, talking to you.
 So I actually get up about 4:00 in the morning, enter a house for about 45 minutes.
 I will do a job somewhere between seven and thirty-six, depending on what my training is for a marathon.
 Come back, have a shower, get the kids to school - I'm one of those fathers who have dropped the kids off and then I'm in the office for two to three hours tops.
 And then the rest of the day, I take it pretty easy.
 So we've got an office that is full of staff that look after what we do and I'm very gracious that they're there and my wife running the whole business.